01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 - Investigate ways to increase data completeness, especially with usertype, beginning, and ending stations.
 How is the data captured?
 Are there ways to do it that avoid manual input, if that is currently an aspect of how it’s captured?

 - Casual riders by far outweigh members with the number of roundtrip rides taken.
-Connecting roundtrip ridership with the benefits of membership could be very helpful.
+Connecting roundtrip ridership in the minds of casual riders with the benefits of membership could be very helpful.

-- Include in a marketing plan appeals to casual riders to ride more on weekdays.
+- Include in a marketing plan benefits to casual riders to ride more on weekdays.
 For example, weekday discounts for casual riders that are cheaper than what they’re paying now, (but not as beneficial as memberships) could be an enticement.

-- Lake Shore Dr. & Monroe St. station appears to be popular in multiple ways with all riders and especially casual riders.
+- Lake Shore Dr. & Monroe St. station appears to be popular in multiple ways with all riders and especially with casual riders.
 Targeting casual riders at that station with membership enticements could be an effective way to reach many casual riders in one place.
 Streeter Dr. & Grand Ave. is also quite popular with casual riders which would make it a prime location to reach them.

 - Members overall take more rides on all days except weekend days and lead in the number of rides in all months except April, May, and June, which are close for both types of riders.
-Casual riders' average ride time is significantly more than members' average ride time.
+Casual riders' average ride time is significantly higher than members' average ride time.
 Based on the specs for the case study, members are more profitable than casual riders.
 Knowing the membership price, cost of individual rides, and the information as to what makes members more profitable since they use the service more than casual riders do, would be helpful in further understanding how these two types of riders differ.